The-RoboTUM/Plastix/eve/detect-and-localize/readme.md

 running the code from terminal
 1. change directory to plastix_codebase folder
-    open an new terminal window (for example window powershell). use `cd path/to/plastix_codebase`
+    open an new terminal window (for example windows powershell). use `cd path/to/plastix_codebase`

 2. start a new virtual enviornment (optional)